wo1445/-RLMA-DR/README.md

 |B-dataset   | $269$ | $598$| $1021$ | $18416$ | $3110$ | $5898$ |
 |C-dataset   | $663$ | $409$| $993$ | $2532$ | $3672$ | $10691$ |
 |F-dataset   | $592$ | $313$| $2741$ | $1933$ | $3152$ | $47470$ |
+These datasets can be downloaded from [google drive](https://drive.google.com/drive/folders/1w9orlSgM_HlwGwaVWPLYgRqbjdQc7RCv).
+Herein, we elaborate on the corresponding data files.